ros101/ros101-ros101.github.io/secure/unit7/flask.md

 ]

 class User(Resource):
+    """resource representing a user"""
     def get(self, name):
-        for user in users:
+        """maps HTTP GET to retrieve a user""" for user in users:
+            # returns the requested user
             if(name == user["name"]):
                 return user, 200
         return "User not found", 404

     def post(self, name):
+        """maps HTTP POST to create a new user"""
+        # parses the input
         parser = reqparse.RequestParser()
         parser.add_argument("age")
         parser.add_argument("occupation")
         args = parser.parse_args()

         for user in users:
+            # some validation
             if(name == user["name"]):
                 return "User with name {} already exists".format(name), 400

+        # builds the model
         user = {
             "name": name,
             "age": args["age"],
             "occupation": args["occupation"]
         }

+        # adds it to the data
         users.append(user)
         return user, 201

     def put(self, name):
+        """maps HTTP PUT to update a user"""
+        # parses the input
         parser = reqparse.RequestParser()
         parser.add_argument("age")
         parser.add_argument("occupation")
         args = parser.parse_args()

         for user in users:
+            # finds the user and updates it
             if(name == user["name"]):
                 user["age"] = args["age"]
                 user["occupation"] = args["occupation"]
                 return user, 200

+        # if the user is missing, it simply creates it
         user = {
             "name": name,
             "age": args["age"],